fdschneider/oldwebsite/blog/_posts/2014-01-27-Edge_question.md

 date: 27/01/2014
 author: Florian Schneider
 tag:
 teaser: This year's Edge Question 2014 was answered by 176 scientists, writers, philosophers, ... thinkers.
-One hundred and sixty seven pleas for a sane way of thinking.
+One hundred and seventy six pleas for a sane way of thinking.
 ---

 The authors include renown professors, aged philosophers as well as young PhD candidates.
 The whole list is overwhelming, but you should definitely take some time to [browse through the list](http://www.edge.org/contributors/what-scientific-idea-is-ready-for-retirement).
 An impressive range of topics is covered.
 I enjoyed very much reading over it.
 I just want to review a few themes that struck my eye.